Pocket/content-monorepo/README.md

 - Refine the query by "Node" and enter the url of one of our services (e.g. `curated-corpus-api.getpocket.dev`)
   - You may need to refine the time period at the top of the page to get results
 - Scroll to the bottom of the page and click any trace ID
+- Click around on the map and the different spans displayed, checking the flyout right hand menu details menu for each.

 ### Viewing Specific Error Traces